 Become a Certified Dental Assistant (CDA®)

-Education requirements for dental assistants varies by state, with some states requiring formal education and others allowing dental assistants to learn on the job.
-Often, aspiring dental assistants complete a 1- or 2-year dental assisting education program at a community or technical college.
+Education requirements for dental assistants varies by state, with some states requiring students complete an accredited program and take a state test.
+Accredited dental assisting programs, often offered at community or technical colleges, can take between one and two years to complete.
 These programs include courses in basic dental assisting, oral health, patient relations and radiology procedures.
-Dental assistants who seek to become certified should complete an education program approved by the Commission on Dental Accreditation (CoDA).
+Dental assistants who seek to become certified must take the CDA® exam offered by the Commission on Dental Accreditation (CoDA).

 Certification and Licensure

 Dental assistants earn certification through the Dental Assisting National Board (DANB).
-This organization offers a variety of different certifications, including the Certified Dental Assistant (CDA), Certified Orthodontic Assistant, Certified Preventive Functions Dental Assistant and Certified Restorative Functions Dental Assistant.
+This organization offers a variety of different certifications, including the Certified Dental Assistant (CDA®), Certified Orthodontic Assistant (COA®), Certified Preventive Functions Dental Assistant (CPFDA®) and Certified Restorative Functions Dental Assistant certifications (CRFDA®).
 Certification exams have differing eligibility requirements, but all require current CPR certification.
-As of 2013, the DANB required those seeking a CDA to have completed either a minimum of 3,500 hours of work experience or a CoDA-accredited dental assisting program.

 Dental assistants need organizational skills, administrative skills, computer skills and interpersonal skills.
 They also need to follow oral and written instructions and be able to communicate clearly and effectively with both patients and dentists.